alejandroolivo/Kornia-basic-examples/README.md

 This function applies a random crop to an image.
 It takes a torch tensor img_t as input and crops the image to a random size and location.
 The function returns the cropped image as a torch tensor.

+# License

+This project is licensed under the Apache License 2.0.
+For more information, please refer to the LICENSE file in the root of this repository.

+Apache License 2.0